jamesnet214/wpf-code-rules/README.md

       ...
       <TextBlock Text="{Binding ElementName=text, Path=Text}"/>
       ```
-      > If UserName Property is included in DataContext, you do not need to use Element-Binding Property.
+      > If 'UserName' Property is included in DataContext, you don't have to use Element-Binding Property.
     - ##### Good
       ```xaml
       <TextBox Text="{Binding UserName}"/>